-The 2008 manual was produced by staff of the Client Services Program (CSP) and the National Capacity Building (NCB) Project at the Center for Victims of TortureTM.
+The 2008 manual was produced by staff of the Client Services Program (CSP) and the National Capacity Building (NCB) Project at the Center for Victims of Torture[TM].
 We would like to thank the Office of Refugee Resettlement (ORR) for assisting with funding for the manual.

-The version for those who work with Oromo survivors of torture is funded through the Healing in Partnership Program of the Center for Victims of TortureTM.
+The version for those who work with Bhutanese survivors of torture was developed by the Healing in Partnership Program of the Center for Victims of TortureTM.
 Funders are the Huss Family Foundation, Blue Cross/Blue Shield of Minnesota, Medica Foundation, and the St. Paul Foundation.
-This manual is abbreviated and adapted for torture survivors of a particular conflict and of a defined ethnicity, and is still in draft and experimental form.
-It is prepared for use with psycho-educational groups with community-based leadership and to be held at community venues.
+This manual is adapted for torture survivors of a particular conflict and of a defined ethnicity, and is still in draft and experimental form.
+It is prepared for use with psycho-educational groups with community-based leadership in community venues.